-Due: 2/5/14 at the beginning of class
+Due: 2/1/16 at the beginning of class

 Instructions: Atop your problem set, please write your name and whether you are an undergraduate or graduate student.
-Remember: no collaboration is allowed on the problem sets.
+Please also write the names of all the students with whom you have collaborated on this problem set.